Barath-Kannan/ConcurrentQueues/readme.md

 | moody_queue | 6.18 | 9.9 | 42.87 | 47.82 |
 | moody_queue_tokenized | 4.81 | 5.60 | 9.51 | 15.42 |

-These are the most interesting results, as this is the context in which a MPMC queue is most relevant.
 Where queues are under high contention and the queues rarely stay empty or full, the multi bounded variants exhibited significant performance gains over the other types.
 The moody queue performance falls off as the contention increases but given an equal number of readers and writers, the multi queues are able to maintain linear speed up up to the number of cores that are present.
 As far as I am aware, the performance of all the multi queue variants in this high contention scenario are the best of any MPMC queue implementation that currently exists publicly.